Repoformer: Selective Retrieval for Repository-Level Code Completion: Introduction

-\begin{compactenum} \item \textbf{Performance-oriented self-evaluation.} After observing the current file, \textsc{Repoformer} explicitly expresses the likelihood that its prediction quality would be improved by additional retrieval.
-Our training strategy enables the model to combine two factors for abstention: the \textit{LM} already knowing the answer without retrieval \citep{kadavath2022language} and the code completion \textit{question} not depending on cross-file information to answer and thus retrieval is likely uninformative. \item \textbf{Robustness to retrieved contexts.} \textsc{Repoformer} learns to use the retrieved contexts to improve the quality of its output and avoid performance drops caused by potentially noisy retrieved information. \item \textbf{Generalizability.} The aforementioned two abilities must generalize to any completion granularity, language, and retriever.
-In addition, as a selective retrieval policy, \textsc{Repoformer} should be able to function as a plug-and-play policy for other black-box code LMs. \end{compactenum}
+\begin{compactenum} \item \textbf{Performance-oriented self-evaluation.} After observing the current file, \textsc{Repoformer} explicitly expresses the likelihood that its prediction quality could be improved by cross-file retrieval.
+Our training strategy enables the model to combine two factors in this decision: the \textit{code LM} already knowing the answer without retrieval \citep{kadavath2022language} and the \textit{code completion question} not depending on cross-file information and thus retrieval is likely uninformative. \item \textbf{Robustness to retrieved contexts.} \textsc{Repoformer} learns to use the retrieved contexts to improve the quality of its output and avoid performance drops caused by potentially noisy retrieved information. \item \textbf{Generalizability.} The aforementioned two abilities must generalize to any completion granularity, programming language, and retriever choice.
+In addition, \textsc{Repoformer} should be able to function as a plug-and-play selective retrieval policy when other models are employed as the generation model. \end{compactenum}

-Correspondingly, we design a simple self-supervised RAG simulation procedure to create the training data.
-Diverse code chunks and function bodies are sampled and paired with the retrieved cross-file contexts.
-Then, the ground-truth label for selective retrieval can be obtained by contrasting the quality of a code LM's outputs with and without retrieval augmentation.
-With this dataset, a multi-task objective is designed to jointly teach the code LM the ability to self-evaluate and robustly completing the code with optional retrieval augmentation (\cref{section-repoformer-method}).
+We posit that these abilities can be faithfully obtained by learning from \textit{simulations of RAG}.
+Specifically, we leverage a large number of permissively licensed repositories, sample diverse blanks to complete, and pair them with the retrieved repository-level cross-file contexts.
+Then, for a given code LM, the ground-truth label for selective retrieval is obtained by contrasting the quality of its outputs with and without retrieval augmentation.
+With this dataset, we design a self-supervised objective to jointly train code LMs to accurately self-evaluate the need for retrieval and robustly complete the code with the optional retrieval augmentation (\cref{section-repoformer-method}).